linuxdeepin/dde-file-manager/dde-file-manager-lib/help/en_US/index.md

 ## Common Operations|../common/icon_commoncoperat.svg|

-Deepin File Manager is featured with many useful functions, such as breadcrumb bar, bookmarks, file sharing, accessing computers in LAN, opening file/folder in Terminal and so on.
+Deepin File Manager is featured with many useful functions, such as breadcrumb bar, tabs, bookmarks, file sharing, accessing computers in LAN, opening file/folder in Terminal and so on.
 They are all designed to ease the commonly used operations.

 ### Switch Address Bar